AI-Powered Predictive Maintenance Is Reshaping How Appliance Service Works

 New service model: monitoring contracts.
 Some forward-looking repair shops are offering "connected appliance monitoring" packages — $15-25/month per household.
 The shop monitors the customer's connected appliances via manufacturer APIs (where available) or third-party platforms, proactively schedules service when anomalies appear, and guarantees priority response.
 It's recurring revenue with high retention.

 Data-informed parts inventory.
-If your customer base includes 500 connected Samsung refrigerators and SmartThings data shows compressor degradation trending across 2021-2022 model years, you know to stock DA35-00099A compressors before the failure wave hits.
+If your customer base includes 500 connected Samsung refrigerators and SmartThings data shows compressor degradation trending across 2021-2022 model years, you know to stock parts like the DA35-00099A PTC start relay before the failure wave hits.
 That's inventory intelligence that didn't exist three years ago.

 The Limitations